cupcakedev/smartshopping-demo/README.md

 });
 ```

-`bootstrap` takes two arguments – client ID and secret key, which is used for data decryption.
+`bootstrap` takes three arguments – client ID, secret key (which is used for data decryption) and optional - serverUrl (not used by default).
 If you dont know your ID and secret key, contact **SmartShopping** tech support.

 It returns two functions: